mahesh42646/Treading-Hub/README.md

 # xfunding Flow - Funded Trading Platform

 A comprehensive funded trading platform built with Next.js, Firebase, and Bootstrap.
-This project provides a complete MVP similar to Xfunding Flow with user authentication, trading plans, wallet management, and referral systems.
+This project provides a complete MVP similar to FundedNext with user authentication, trading plans, wallet management, and referral systems.

 ## Features